estebantechdev/dev-environment-setup/Practical Git.md

 $ git log

 * IE: $ git log [from] [to]

+git log → shows history of commits.

+git log -p → shows history plus detailed changes in each commit.

+It’s very useful when you want to review what changed over time, not just the commit messages.

 Show fetch and push addresses:
 $ git remote show https://github.com/.../proj.git